The Criteria for Immunoglobulin Use in Australia (the Criteria) changed to Version 3 on 22 October 2018.

 - The changes to the Criteria will also assist hospitals in meeting Standard 7 – Blood Management Standard of the National Safety and Quality Service Standards (Second Edition).

-What is changing and how does it affect me?
+What has changed and how does it affect me?

 Changes to specialist requirements